gw-ospo/institutional-innovation-grapher/README.md

 ### github-data-visualizer.py

 This script creates visualizations of the CSV formatted data that is collected using github-activity-metrics-tool.py.
 The path to the GitHub account information CSV and GitHub repo CSV needs to be defined in the repositories .env file for the script to run successfully.

+### gw_open_source_repos.json
+This json file is the output from github-repository-license-tool.py that has all the open source repositories in George Washington University.
+The number may vary based on when you are running the code.
+Here is a complete description of each field in this json file.
+- owner = The owner of the repository which has github username
+- repository name =  The repository that is flagged as open source project,
+- full_name = The full name of repository like juanklopper/TutorialData,
+- description = The About section of the repository,
+- html_url = The public url of the repository,
+- language = The primary programming language in which the repository is buid,
+- stars = The number of stars to that repository,
+- forks = The number of forks to that repository,
+- updated_at = Latest date of when it was updated,
+- has_license = Boolean to see if the repository has license,
+- recent_commits = Boolean to see if the repository has recent commits,
+- recent_issues = Boolean to see if the repository had any recent issues.

 ### Configuring the .env file